omiridoue/sgsss-workflow/README.md

 ### Step 1: Open GitHub Codespaces

 Click on the button below to launch a new codespace.
-If you have are not already logged into GitHub in your browser then you may be prompted to do so.
+If you are not already logged into GitHub in your browser then you may be prompted to do so.
 Then click the option to create a new codespace.
 You can opt for all the default options or choose to change ex. machine type.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/nextflow-io/training?quickstart=1&ref=master)